rgeyer/rs_selfservice/README.md

 sudo pip install jsonschema
 ```

-A TODO item here is to include the use of this validation in unit tests, and make sure that
+A TODO item here is to include the use of this validation in unit tests, and the actual app
-Travis CI can run python in the PHP test VM.

 ## Testing